Cold War History

 Origins of the Cold War (video) | Khan Academy

 Posted: (1 days ago) The cold war was a period of increased tensions and competition for global influence between the United States that lasted from approximately 1945 until 1991.
 Tensions increased in the aftermath of World War II when the United States dropped the atom bomb and Russian forces took over Eastern Europe.
 During the cold war, the United States and the Soviet Union never directly attacked one another ...

-Popular Cold War History Books - Goodreads
+Cold War Timeline - ThoughtCo

-Cold War Historical Timeline - History, American History ...
+Cold War historians - Alpha History

 Cold War History | C-SPAN.org

 Posted: (2 days ago) Mr. Olson examined new directions in looking at and teaching cold war history.
 He responded to audience telephone calls, faxes and electronic mail.

-Cold War - Ohio History Central
+Cold War in Asia - IB History

-Teaching Cold War History | Wilson Center
+The Global History of Sport in the Cold War | Wilson Center

 Posted: (4 days ago) The cold war International History Project supports the full and prompt release of historical materials by governments on all sides of the cold war.
 Through an award winning Digital Archive, the Project allows scholars, journalists, students, and the interested public to reassess the cold war and its many contemporary legacies.